cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Amazon EC2 has lots of benefits.
 First, it is inexpensive, it only costs a very low rate for the compute capacity.
 Second, it is easy to start.
 It contains several ways to get started with Amazon EC2.
 Third, Amazon EC2 provides a highly reliable environment.

-"The service runs within Amazon's proven network infrastructure and data centers." [@www-amazonec2].
+> ``The service runs within Amazon's proven network infrastructure and
+> data centers.'' [@www-amazonec2].

 What's more, Amazon EC2 and Amazon VPC works together to provide high security.

-"Cloud security at AWS is the highest priority." [@www-amazonec2].
+> ``Cloud security at AWS is the highest priority.'' [@www-amazonec2].

 Amazon Elastic Beanstalk
 ========================